Aimanski12/react-native-p03/README.md

 $ npm install react-native-vector-icons

 ```
-After installation, follow visit each library documentation and go to the installation set-up for the build configuration of your project.
-When everything is complete you run the following code to run the application;
+After installation, visit each library's documentation and go to the installation set-up for the build configuration of your project.
+After completing your build setup enter following code in your terminal to run the application;

 ```bash
 $ react-native run-ios